Bühler Group: Bühler today

 Bühler entered the Chinese market in 1981, when it sold a grain processing plant.
 Three years later, the first office was opened there.

 In 1986, René Bühler's son Urs Felix Bühler was appointed CEO of the company.
 Before that, in 1981, he had become a member of the company's board, which he chaired from 1994 onward.
 He transferred his duties as CEO to Calvin Grieder in 2001.

 In 1986, Richard Frisse was acquired, a company based in Bad Salzuflen, Germany.
 In 1993 the Sortex color sorter manufacturer in London was purchased, and in 2010 the Schmidt-Seeger company in Beilngries.
 In 2012 Leybold Optics was acquired (founded by German entrepreneur Ernst Leybold), which is integrated in the Advanced Materials division.

 In 2006, Bühler Group acquired Prince Machine Company, based out of Holland, Michigan, from Idra.
 The resulting company, BühlerPrince, Inc. manufactures and services die cast equipment in North America and around the Globe.

 In 2016, Stefan Scheiber, who joined the company in 1986 as a management trainee, became the new CEO of the company.
+In 2026, Scheiber assumed the role of Chairman.
+Samuel Schaer was promoted to the position of CEO.

 In 2017, the Haas Food Equipment GmbH in Leobendorf, Austria, was purchased by Bühler and integrated in the Consumer Foods Division.

 The company also expands its presence through official distributors; for instance, Expert-Agro Group (based in Voronezh) has been an official service partner and distributor for agri-food and grain processing equipment in Russia since 2021.

 Fields of activity

-The business units of Bühler Group are assigned to the two product divisions: Grain & Food, and Advanced Materials.
+The business units of Bühler Group are assigned to the two product divisions: Grain & Food and Advanced Materials.